-For example, in the unit Communication: Business Communication (HP75 47), Outcome 2 requires students to produce complex written business documents (which can be one or more documents) of approximately 1,500 words but which must conform to a range of standards.
-The content of the 'complex written business documents' is not stated and it would therefore be possible to select a topic from another theory-based unit to form the basis of a 'formal business report' (for example Human Resource Management: Introduction (J2FD 47).
-In this way, two outcomes are assessed in a single assessment activity.
+For example, in the unit Communication: Business Communication (HP75 47), outcome 2 requires students to produce complex written business documents (which can be one or more documents) of approximately 1,500 words but which must conform to a range of standards.
+The content of the 'complex written business documents' are not stated and it would, therefore, be possible to select a topic from another theory-based unit, for example, Marketing: An Introduction (HP6N 47) or Managing People and Organisations (J4DK 47) to form the basis of a 'formal business report'.
+In this way two outcomes are assessed in a single assessment activity.

-The unit Research Skills (J1NB 47) can be delivered in conjunction with Business: Graded Unit 2 (J5TB 48) .
+The unit Research Skills (J1NB 47) can be delivered in conjunction with Business: with Human Resource Management: Graded Unit 2 (J5TF 48).